trinodb/trino/docs/src/main/sphinx/udf/introduction.md

 ## Limitations

-The following limitations apply to SQL UDFs.
+The following limitations apply to UDFs.

-* SQL UDFs must be declared before they are referenced.
+* UDFs must be declared before they are referenced.
 * Recursion cannot be declared or processed.
 * Mutual recursion can not be declared or processed.
-* Queries cannot be processed in a SQL UDF.
+* Queries cannot be processed in a UDF.

-Specifically this means that SQL UDFs can not use `SELECT` queries to retrieve data or any other queries to process data within the UDF.
+Specifically this means that UDFs can not use `SELECT` queries to retrieve data or any other queries to process data within the UDF.
 Instead queries can use UDFs to process data.
 UDFs only work on data provided as input values and only provide output data from the `RETURN` statement.